All Essential Things You Need to Survive in Life – A Guide to Minimalism

 However, you don’t need much to live a good life.
 The average area you need in order to live is around 24sqm.5

 Once you have where to live, you will need a couple of furniture pieces to help you arrange your belongings in the best possible way.
 You can go crazy about what to buy in terms of tables cabinets but essentially, you need only these 6 things:

 That’s all you need in terms of furniture.
 Where to sleep, where to eat, where to work, and where to store your clothes.

 In terms of kitchen wear, you need the following things:

-Think about the above things the next time you’re planning to renovate your apartment.
+Think about the above things next time you’re planning to renovate your apartment.

 In part, we owe our success as a nation to our ability to transport large amounts of goods in different areas of the world, quickly.
 Even though you can live your entire life by only staying in one place, it’s not something a lot of people can handle.
 For decades our ancestors were wandering the earth and this is surely implemented in our DNA.
 I mean, if I stay at home for a couple of days I get anxious.
 I kind of start feeling like I’m a prisoner and I need to go for a walk.

 Basically, our modern life obligates us to own a vehicle of some sort – in most of the cases a car – in order to go to work, go to the store to buy goods or something else.
-Fortunately, smart people have invented different ways of transportation over the years: bicycle, motor, cars, planes, skateboards, rollerblades, scooters, and etc. You can even move around towns with a horse.
-Nowadays you surely won’t see a lot of people riding horses but thanks to the industrialization basically nearly everyone can afford to own a car.
+Fortunately, smart people have invented different ways of transportation over the years: bicycle, motor, cars, planes, skateboards, rollerblades, scooters, and etc. And thanks to the industrialization basically nearly everyone can afford to a car.